Posted by Early Growth

 - Revenue reporting accounts for all sales within a given accounting period

 - Your reported cash flow accounts for all money received from business operations

-- Compilation - Management financial information presented in a standard format, but the balances are not verified by an independent third party.
+- Compilation -A list of management financial information presented in a standard format, but the balances are not verified by an independent third party.